danisanfra/Skew-T-map-projector/README.md

 Next 'for' cycle opens the txt soundings' files and saves data into multidimensional arrays (being at the moment just for geopotential height at 500 hPa).

 Last lines plot on a mercator projected map of Europe dots representing the location of stations and altitude of reading with the associated label.

+## 3.MISSING PACKAGES INSTALLATION
+from urllib.request import urlopen - OK
+from bs4 import BeautifulSoup - OK
+from mpl_toolkits.basemap import Basemap import matplotlib.pyplot as plt - 2
+import numpy - 1
+import pylab - ?
+import os - 4
+(import scipy - 3)
+install pyproj - 5
+install pillow - 6
+install goes - ?

 ## 7. IN CASE OF BUGS IN FOLDERS_SETUP.PY
 In case you should find a bug inside this script and it appears to be blank, it should be in this form: